walder/open-ai-slack-bot/README.md

 You will need an API key from Open AI:
 https://openai.com/api/

-Then set up an app in your slack Workspace:
+Then set up an app in your Slack workspace:
 https://api.slack.com/apps

 Set the following ENV variables: